-- Residents with an active MRSA infection should be isolated until they are symptom free.
-Please refer to the 'Isolation Policy for Care Home settings'. - Any infected wound or skin lesion should be covered with a dry occlusive dressing or as directed by the GP or Community Nurse.
-The dressing should be checked frequently for signs of leakage and replaced accordingly until the wound is dry.
+- Residents with an active MRSA infection should be isolated until they are symptom free (usually after a course of antibiotics).
+Refer to the 'Isolation Policy for Care Home settings'. - Any infected wound or skin lesion should be covered with an appropriate dressing as advised a healthcare professional, e.g.GP, Tissue Viability Nurse, Community Nurse.
+The dressing should be checked frequently for signs of leakage and replaced accordingly until the wound is dry. - During isolation, staff should wear disposable apron and gloves when providing hands on care. - Hands should be cleaned after removing and disposing of each item of personal protective equipment, e.g. pair of gloves, apron.